 Can Instagram throttle my automation speed?

 Yes.
-Instagram’s API has rate limits (roughly 200 calls per user per hour).
-If you exceed this, your automation will queue messages and send them slower.
+Most tools pace sends at around 200 DMs/hour to stay well under Meta’s per-second rate limits.
+If you exceed this pacing cap, your automation will queue messages and send them slower.
 This is most common after viral posts with hundreds of comments in a short time.

 Why is my automation fast sometimes and slow other times?